 Usage for Professor

-After connect to OSC system, professor runs
+After connecting to OSC system, professor runs

 This document shows you how to use the NFSv4 ACL permissions system.
-An ACL is a list of permissions associated with a file or directory.
+An ACL (access control list) is a list of permissions associated with a file or directory.
 These permissions allow you to restrict access to a certian file or directory by user or group.
 NFSv4 ACLs provide more specific options than typical POSIX read/write/execute permissions used in most systems.

 Understanding NFSv4 ACL